NREL/reV/examples/aws_pcluster/README.rst

 Compute Cost Estimates
 ----------------------

 Here are some initial compute cost results and estimates for running reV generation (the largest compute module in reV).
 All estimates are only for EC2 compute costs based on c5.2xlarge instances at the on-demand price of $0.34 per hour.
 These numbers are *rough* estimates!
-Do not plan your budget around then.
-Also, these numbers could be reduced significantly if running in the EC2 spot market (see how to configure pcluster spot pricing `here <https://docs.aws.amazon.com/parallelcluster/latest/ug/compute-resource-section.html#compute-resource-spot-price>`_.
+Consider making your own estimates before developing a budget.
+The EC2 costs could be reduced significantly if running in the EC2 spot market (see how to configure pcluster spot pricing `here <https://docs.aws.amazon.com/parallelcluster/latest/ug/compute-resource-section.html#compute-resource-spot-price>`_.
+The ``sites_per_worker`` input in the ``config_gen.json`` file will also influence the computational efficiency.

 .. list-table:: reV PCluster Compute Costs (Empirical)
     :widths: auto